iov-one/weave/docs/configuration/validators.rst

   commission on the delegated rewards, as they must perform real work.

-For each of these general approaches there is a wide range of tuning of incentives and punishments in order to acheive the desired level of usability and security.
+For each of these general approaches there is a wide range of tuning of incentives and punishments in order to achieve the desired level of usability and security.

-The only current implementaton shipping with weave is a `POA implementation <https://godoc.org/github.com/iov-one/weave/x/validators#SetValidatorsMsg>`__ allowing some master key (can be a multisig or even an election) update the validator set.
+The only current implementation shipping with weave is a `POA implementation <https://godoc.org/github.com/iov-one/weave/x/validators#SetValidatorsMsg>`__ allowing some master key (can be a multisig or even an election) update the validator set.
 This can support systems from testnets to those with strong on-chain governance,